Finchley Catholic High School: History

 Finchley Catholic Grammar School was founded in 1926 by Clement Henry Parsons (1892–1980), parish priest of St. Alban's Catholic Church, Nether Street, North Finchley.
 He founded the Challoner School (a fee-paying grammar school for boys who had not passed their 11+); as well as St. Alban's Catholic Preparatory School ("The Prep" – now absorbed into Woodside Park International School) as a feeder primary for the Grammar and Challoner schools.
 1971 saw its two institutional forebears, Finchley Catholic Grammar School ("Finchley Grammar") and the Challoner School, merge to become Finchley Catholic High School.
 It was the sister school of the all-girls St. Michael's Catholic Grammar School during the grammar school era.

 Traditions

 Its motto, Da Nobis Recta Sapere (Grant that we may be truly wise) comes from the collect (opening prayer) of the Mass of Pentecost.
 The school newsletter, "The Albanian", is named after the school's patron saint, St Alban, Britain's protomartyr.
-It is sent out six times a year (every half term) to all parents, governors and other key members of the school community.
+It is sent out multiple times a year (often each half term) to all parents, governors and other key members of the school community.

 Ethos

 The school has a Catholic ethos.
-Religious education is taught twice a week in Key Stage 3 (years 7, 8 and 9); and, as in all Catholic schools in England, the GCSE is compulsory (Key Stage 4 – years 10 and 11), being taught three times weekly.
+Religious education is taught five times a fortnight in Key Stage 3 (years 7, 8 and 9); and, as in all Catholic schools in England, the GCSE is compulsory (Key Stage 4 – years 10 and 11), being taught five times a fortnight.

-Products with the Fairtrade Certification Mark are encouraged, and the school has an action group dedicated to making Barnet a Fairtrade borough.
-Every year, during Lent, pupils raise money for charities such as CAFOD (Catholic Agency for Overseas Development), and various local and national charities, including the neighbouring (and non-denominational) North London Hospice.